pellcorp/creality-wiki/docs/cartographer_flashing.md

 !!! warn

-    You **must** not use the firmware.cartographer3d.com, it will not flash the proper version of `CARTOGRAPHER K1 5.1.0` firmware for the K1.
+    You **must** not use the firmware.cartographer3d.com, it will not flash the proper version of `CARTOGRAPHER K1 5.1.0` firmware for the K1, K1C, K1SE, K1 Max, Ender 3 V3 KE and Ender 5 Max!

-    The reason this cannot be done on K1, seems to be some incompatibility with pyserial and MIPS, and issue for this has been opened
+    The reason this cannot be done on the printer, seems to be some incompatibility with pyserial and MIPS, and issue for this has been opened
     <https://github.com/Arksine/katapult/issues/137>

 ## Flashing the Cartographer